MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-payment-tolerance-and-payment-discount-tolerance.md

 *payment discount date < payment date on the selected entry <= payment tolerance date*

 This rule also applies to determine whether to display warnings when you apply payment tolerance to multiple documents.
 The payment discount tolerance warning is displayed for each entry that meets the date criteria.
-For more information, see the "Example 2 - Tolerance Calculations for Multiple Documents" section.
+For more information, see [Example 2 - Tolerance Calculations for Multiple Documents](finance-payment-tolerance-and-payment-discount-tolerance.md#example-2---tolerance-calculations-for-multiple-documents).

 You can choose to display a warning that is based on different tolerance situations.

 - The first warning is for the payment discount tolerance.
 You are informed that you can accept a late payment discount.
 You can then choose whether to accept tolerance on the discount date.
 - The second warning is for the payment tolerance.
 You are informed that all entries can be closed because the difference is in the sum of the maximum payment tolerance for the applied entries.
 You can then choose whether to accept tolerance on the payment amount.

-For more information, see the "To enable or disable payment tolerance warning" section.
+For more information, see [To enable or disable payment tolerance warning](finance-payment-tolerance-and-payment-discount-tolerance.md#to-enable-or-disable-payment-tolerance-warnings).

 ## <a name="to-set-up-tolerances"></a>To set up tolerances
 Tolerance on days and amounts allows you to close an invoice even though the payment does not fully cover the amount on the invoice, whether this is because the due date for the payment discount has been exceeded, goods have been deducted or because of a minor error.
 This also applies to refunds and credit memos.